fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 dig +short packages.fiskaltrust.cloud
 ```

-If you do not receive the correct IP address (you can verify against online services, such as [nslookup.io](https://www.nslookup.io)) or receive an error message (e.g. `Non-existent domain`) you may have a general DNS resolution issue on your machine and should contact the responsible network administrator for details on how to fix the issue.
+If you do not receive the correct IP address, you can verify against online services, such as [nslookup.io](https://www.nslookup.io)).
+Also, if You receive an error message like Non-existent domain`, you may have a general DNS resolution issue on your machine.
+Therefore, you should contact the responsible network administrator for details on fixing the issue.